 Express clinics to shorten wait times from a family doctor referral to a consultation with a urologist.

-Bi-monthly information sessions (Tuesdays 5:00-7:00pm) are offered to men diagnosed with prostate cancer.
-These free sessions are available to you and your partner by registration with your Urologist only.
+Bi-monthly information sessions are held over Zoom on Tuesday evenings from 5:00-7:00pm.
+These free sessions are offered to men diagnosed with prostate cancer and are available to you and your partner by registration with your Urologist.

 Follow-up care is offered from a post-op management care nurse.

 Access to support for Incontinence and Erectile dysfunction

 Assessment for continence and erectile issues by a nurse at 3 and 9 months post-op.

 The Prostate Cancer Centre’s Active Surveillance Clinic closely follows carefully selected men with screen detected low risk cancer in the hopes of avoiding or delaying invasive treatment for prostate cancer.